The Replay Mod Documentation. The most important features and their usages are explained on this website.

 A Thumbnail is a Screenshot which should give the viewer a good impression of your Replay's content.

-If no Thumbnail is set for a Replay, the Default Thumbnail will be displayed in the Replay Viewer and in the Replay Center.
+If no Thumbnail is set for a Replay, the Default Thumbnail will be displayed in the Replay Viewer.

 Long Replays easily get really clunky and difficult to handle.
 Therefore, Event Markers are a simple way to mark important events in your Replay.